seedler1/cs272-custom-env/README.md

 ## Episode End [if applicable]
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+The episode will terminate in one of several scenarios:
+- The agent folds
-The episode will end in one of several scenarios: the agent folds, if the agent raises and the villain folds, and if the agent raises, the villain raises, and they go to showdown.
+- The agent raises and the villain folds
+- The agent raises, the villain raises, and they go to showdown to see who wins the hand.

 ## Results